Photronics (NASDAQ:PLAB) Updates Q3 2021 Earnings Guidance

 Photronics (NASDAQ:PLAB) updated its third quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.190-0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.210.
+The company provided earnings per share guidance of $0.190-0.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.210.
 The company issued revenue guidance of $162 million-172 million, compared to the consensus revenue estimate of $168.10 million.

-Separately, Stifel Nicolaus reissued a hold rating and issued a $13.00 price objective on shares of Photronics in a research note on Wednesday, March 3rd.
+Separately, Stifel Nicolaus reissued a hold rating and issued a $13.00 target price on shares of Photronics in a report on Wednesday, March 3rd.

-In other news, CEO Peter S. Kirlin sold 9,125 shares of the company’s stock in a transaction that occurred on Friday, May 21st.
-The stock was sold at an average price of $13.52, for a total value of $123,370.00.
-Following the completion of the transaction, the chief executive officer now directly owns 403,013 shares of the company’s stock, valued at $5,448,735.76.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Mitchell G. Tyson sold 4,500 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $14.00, for a total value of $63,000.00.
-Following the completion of the transaction, the director now directly owns 98,879 shares of the company’s stock, valued at $1,384,306.
+In other news, CEO Peter S. Kirlin sold 35,875 shares of Photronics stock in a transaction on Monday, May 24th.
+The stock was sold at an average price of $13.53, for a total transaction of $485,388.75.
+Following the completion of the sale, the chief executive officer now directly owns 403,013 shares in the company, valued at $5,452,765.89.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Mitchell G. Tyson sold 4,500 shares of Photronics stock in a transaction on Tuesday, June 15th.
+The stock was sold at an average price of $14.00, for a total value of $63,000.00.
+Following the sale, the director now owns 98,879 shares of the company’s stock, valued at $1,384,306.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 50,529 shares of company stock valued at $685,125.
-Company insiders own 3.65% of the company’s stock.
+Over the last 90 days, insiders sold 50,529 shares of company stock valued at $685,125.
+3.65% of the stock is owned by corporate insiders.

 Photronics Company Profile